On 14-Aug-2015 10:38 -0600, Jim Franz wrote:

-3. If you want to exclude virtual images from a full-system save, use one
+3. If you want to exclude virtual images from a full-system save, use

-catalog entries do not contain data:
+if the image catalog entries do not contain data:

-• Use the Change Attribute (CHGATR) command to mark the image catalog
+• Use the Change Attribute (CHGATR) command to mark the image

-directory as nonsavable.
+catalog directory as nonsavable.
 For example:

 CHGATR OBJ('/MYINFO') ATR(*ALWSAV) VALUE(*NO)